OctoPrint/plugins.octoprint.org/_plugins/gcodestatEstimator_Cura.md

   python: ">=2.7,<4"
 ---

-# Estimator is based on Arhi Script but adapted to needs of Cura
+# Estimator is based on Arhi Script and changed to needs of Cura
+With this plugin and active Post Processing in Cura you will get an excact estimation of time remaining as it will set from information analysed in the slicer (Cura).
+So it will be very accurate.

 ## Requirement
  * Needs M73 and M117 codes in your G-Code in Cura format.
 M73 contains percentage done and M117 remaining time.